Chamonix With a Toddler: Family Ski Guide 2026

 Mer de Glace (Sea of Ice)

 Take the Montenvers train up to explore the famous Ice Cave.
-Warning: bring a carrier, not your pram if you want to do the cave– there are stairs everywhere and you’ll regret it!!
+Warning: bring a carrier, not your pram if you want to do the cave– there are stairs everywhere!

 Babies are recommended to be 12+ months.
 We took Roman at 7 months and he was absolutely fine, but you do you.
 Trust your gut on this one!